v-jush/azure-docs/articles/iot-edge/quickstart.md

 iotedge logs SimulatedTemperatureSensor -f
 ```

-Pull azureiotedge-diagnostics module and run on your Windows ARM32 device, you need to first login docker registry (EdgeShared), then run iotedge check which would pull the module
+Pull azureiotedge-diagnostics module and run on your Windows ARM32 device, you need to first login docker registry (edgeshared), then run iotedge check which would pull the module and run the diagnostics

 ```powershell
 # remote powershell session to IoTCore ARM32 device